-Filing for divorce on your own can be a very stressful process.
+Filing for divorce in California on your own can be a very stressful process.
 Divorce is life-changing and often requires both parties to make major adjustments to their financial and living situations.
-When under stress and forced to navigate a complex court system, people can become depressed and act irrational.
-Sometimes divorce planning and a simple checklist is all that is needed to keep a person focused and on track.
-We have created a pre-filing California divorce checklist for individuals contemplating filing for divorce.
-If you have made the decision to file for divorce, A People’s Choice can help you navigate the legal complexities of the court system while you are getting your life back in order.
+However, sometimes planning with resources like a California divorce checklist is all it takes to keep a person focused and on track.

 Understand Your California Divorce Options

 Before filing for divorce in California, research the different ways a marriage can be terminated.
 For example, you should know the difference between divorce, legal separation, and annulment before you file.
 Plus, you may be wondering what you are entitled to in California divorce.
 These are important matters to research before making any important decisions.

 Additionally, if you have been married for a prolonged period of time and have children, you may want to pursue an uncontested divorce.
 In such divorce, both parties reach a resolution on how the community estate will be divided and agree on child custody and alimony payment.

 In contrast, in a contested divorce, couples are unable to resolve such issues.
 For example, they may disagree on the division of assets and debts, child custody, and spousal support.
 This type of divorce takes longer to resolve.

 Finally, a default divorce occurs when the respondent fails to respond to the marital dissolution petition.
 In such cases, the respondent is often left with unfavorable divorce terms and may be unable to do anything about it.

 Once you’ve decided to file for divorce, develop a separation plan.
 The plan should outline details like where you will live, your monthly income, and your monthly expenses.
 Include court filing costs and related divorce expenses in your budget.